lenazh/scheduler/README.md

 ### The idea

 The purpose of the project is to make the lives of graduate student instructors/teaching assistants easier.
-Once the schedule is created and everyone selected which sections they can teach, the website provides a way to automatically match the sections with people who would like to teach them the most.
+Once the class schedule is created and everyone chose which sections they can teach, the website provides a way to automatically match the sections with people who would like to teach them the most.

 ### How to use